Table of Contents

 The simplest way to explain blockchain is as a decentralized, transparent, and unchangeable digital ledger.
 Blockchain securely records transactions and data, unlike centralized systems controlled by a single authority.

 At it’s core, Cryptography serves as the backbone of the blockchain system, intricately linking its ever-growing blocks.
 Each block contains crucial information, including a cryptographic hash of the previous block, a timestamp, and transaction data.

 Before adding a new block to the chain, miners carefully check the information using their combined computing power.
 The continuous addition of new blocks to the pre-existing ones creates an unbroken chain of blocks, hence the term “blockchain”.

 Once these blocks store data, it becomes immutable; it cannot be retroactively altered, denied, or destroyed.
 This inherent feature ensures the integrity and transparency of the information contained within the blockchain.

-What is Public Blockchain?
+What Is a Public Blockchain?

-Key Features of Public Blockchain
+Key Features of Public Blockchains